isn2102/p8105_final_project/Proposal.md

 This project hopes to explore the distribution these community gardens and their relationships with the surrounding neighborhoods and residents.
-We hope to examine the geographic location of the gardens, proximity to different racial and economic clusters, and association with property values.
+We hope to examine the geographic location of the gardens, proximity to different racial and economic clusters, the connection between gardens, local infrastructure investment, and property values.

 ### Intended Final Products